 Raised beds can be a great way to organise and control healthy plants and it's easier than you might think.
-Read our tips below to discover more.

 Mark out where to put the raised bed in a nice sunny spot and ensure that the bed is not really bigger than 1200mm wide and long to ensure that you will be able to access the plants in the middle once they are grown.
 The height should ideally be more than 150mm and for root crops 300mm is perfect.
+They should also be around 8-12 inches deep, and if drainage might be an issue, testing how these beds go about holding water would be paramount to your gardening success.

-Next is the material you will use to build the bed.
-You can use railway sleepers for constructing the bed, as they are sturdy and long-lasting.
-Make sure that the wood is treated against weather and moisture as you would hate for them to rot and crumble over time!
-However, if you want to be more environmentally friendly and go untreated, the type and thickness of the wood makes all the difference.
+However, if you want to be more environmentally friendly and go untreated, the type and thickness of the wood make all the difference.
 Cedar or Larch are perfect.
 Larch is a wood abundant in the UK and mainly used for pallets.
-This means it is naturally durable and planks which are at least 5cm thick should last you at least a decade, even untreated.
+This means it is naturally durable and planks that are at least 5cm thick should last you at least a decade, even untreated.

 You can also use recycled plastic.
 In fact, almost anything can be used as a ‘planter’, so why not get creative!
 Using grass clippings in your native soil will create fantastic organic matter for your soil and compost pile, ensuring your garden is successful and the gardening process is easier.

-4 Build it!
+4) Build it!

 To build the bed, be sure to overlap the planks and use long decking screws.
 If you have measured out the bed on grass, it might be a good idea to build it on a layer of plastic sheeting or Damp Proof Course/Membrane to stop weeds coming up throughout the growing year.

 Try a ratio of 2 parts Topsoil Supreme to 1 part 10mm Beds and Borders or Vegetable Compost, as you can always top it up with more compost throughout the year.
 Our 20mm Compost Mulch, or even a little Cow Compost would work well, adding extra nutrients slowly into the media.

 7 Labour of love